Launch Your Future With Walden’s BS in Business Administration Program

 Our capstone is a competitive, team-based business simulation exercise that immerses you in a realistic business challenge.

 With proactive student support services and engaged faculty, you’re never alone in your program.
 We’re always here for you.

 If you are eligible to apply prior coursework toward your degree program, you could save time and money.

-Course-Based: Receive a $2,500 grant if you reside in the U.S. and start this program on November 30, 2020.
-Contact one of our enrollment specialists to learn more.
+Course-Based: Receive up to a $2,000 grant if you reside in the U.S. and start this program on March 1, 2021.
+Contact one of our Enrollment Specialists to learn more.